 - Depreciation is considered while calculating the EBIT.
 While comparing the results of different industries, due to depreciation variations in the result will be there.
 For example, if the person is comparing earnings before interest and taxes of a company having a significant amount of the fixed assets with that of the company having few fixed assets then due to depreciation expense company with fixed assets will have the fewer earnings before interest and taxes as the expense leads to the reduction in the net income or the profit.

 - The companies having a large portion of finance through debt will surely have a huge amount of interest expense.
 Earnings before interest and taxes do not consider such interest expense resulting in the inflation of the earning potential of the company.
 Non-consideration of the interest expense may misguide the investors as there is a possibility that due to the poor sales performance or the decreased cash flow, the company has taken huge loans.
 But EBIT fails to get the attention of the investors towards such high debts.

-- It is important to set an industry standard as a benchmark while doing the comparison of any financial metric of two companies.
+- It is important to set an industry standard as a benchmark while making the comparison of any financial metric of two companies.
 Simply the comparison of the operating profits of two companies is not enough as it doesn’t tell the investor about the company’s earning potential as compared to the other companies working in the same industry.

 - Also, it is necessary to create trends while evaluating the potential earning companies the like comparison of prior years with the current year to check if there exists a trend.